 - Piptoporus Betulinus

-Here at HomeoAnimal, we are dedicated to using our extensive expertise to research and produce natural remedies for pets, and we have thousands of happy pet parents and healthy pets to prove it!
-You want the best treatment for your pet - and so do we!
+Here at HomeoAnimal, we are dedicated to using our extensive expertise to research and produce natural products for pets, and we have thousands of happy pet parents and healthy pets to prove it!
+You want the best solution for your pet - and so do we!

-This exceptional remedy is loaded with anti-tumor properties, working hard to keep your pet’s healthy cells intact while fighting unhealthy, cancerous ones!
-It can be effectively used to shrink tumors, and reduce risk of recurrences and secondary infections.
+This exceptional product is loaded with anti-tumor properties, working hard to keep your pet’s healthy cells intact while helping the fight against unhealthy, cancerous ones!
+It can be used in dogs.
+We know you want to help shrink canine tumors, and reduce risk of recurrences and secondary infections and we are here to help you.

-Our mission is to provide safe, effective, natural remedies for a variety of health concerns affecting pets.
+Our mission is to provide natural products for a variety of health concerns affecting pets.
 If you have any questions about lipoma in dogs, or any other health problems for any other animals, fill out our Free Consultation form so we can see how we can help!

 Do you have a friend or family member who is a devoted pet parent too?
-Please share on social media so they can find trustworthy natural remedies too!
+Please share on social media so they can find trustworthy natural products too!

 Do you have a pet with lipoma?
 Did you find this article helpful?
 Let us know in the comments, or feel free to contact us by phone, email, or web message any time!